echeran/smile-of-murugan/webbook/chapter17.md

 More specifically, in Tamil India (as elsewhere, e.g. in Bengal), there was great need felt by the British administrators to learn the "vernacular".
-The old Portuguese and Latin grammars were inaccessible, dated or incomprehensible, and indigenous grammars ―anyhow not available yet in print-would be of no use for the beginners.
+The old Portuguese and Latin grammars were inaccessible, dated or incomprehensible, and indigenous grammars—anyhow not available yet in print—would be of no use for the beginners.
 So the first "modern" grammars of Tamil began to appear, written partly in Tamil prose, partly in English.
 Probably the first of these printed grammars for wider use was *A Tamel Expositor* by